ykerverdo/fine-tune_BERT/DISTRIBUTED/README.md

 The SimpleProfiler from PyTorch Lightning provided insights into the runtime distribution for the distributed setup.
 The longest step is still run_training_epoch, covering all batches in one epoch:
 - BertModule.optimizer_step remains the heaviest operation (~85%), updating model weights based on gradients.
 - DDPStrategy.backward (backpropagation) now accounts for ~27% of the time, compared to ~40% on a single GPU.
-DDPStrategy.backward (backpropagation) now accounts for ~27% of the time, compared to ~40% on a single GPU.
 The lower proportion is probably due to the workload being split across multiple GPUs and nodes.
 The actual inter-GPU communication seems not to be explicitly measured by the SimpleProfiler.

-The same TensorBoard plots as in the single-GPU version were generated, showing training loss over steps and number of steps versus epochs; they are displayed below.
+The same TensorBoard plots as in the single-GPU version were generated, showing training loss over steps and number of steps versus epochs.
 <img width="884" height="429" alt="Capture d’écran 2025-11-21 à 18 56 56" src="https://github.com/user-attachments/assets/0799ec37-a39b-40af-b2b7-faea5a2a0f29" />
 <img width="892" height="418" alt="Capture d’écran 2025-11-21 à 18 57 19" src="https://github.com/user-attachments/assets/1d6f4bef-d8e2-4966-8bc5-47c69cbe496e" />